Gaggia: History

+In 1991, Gaggia introduced the iconic stainless steel ‘Classic’ model, initially branded as the ‘Classic Coffee’.
+The Gaggia Classic has continued in production ever since, including the recent ’Classic Pro’ (aka 'GCP', 2019) and ‘Classic Pro Evo’ (RI9380, 2023) models, which added an improved ‘professional’ steam wand and a variety of colours.

+Gaggia entered the superautomatic espresso machine market in 1999 with its ‘Synchrony Digital’ model.

-In 2007 the Milanese company went into crisis due to a drop in sales, with the risk of closing the Robecco plant and moving production to Romania and Gaggio Montano.
-Two years later, Gaggia follows the fate of its parent company Saeco, which is taken over by the Dutch multinational Philips.
+In 2007 the Milanese company went into crisis due to a drop in sales, with the risk of closing the Robecco sul Naviglio plant and moving production to Romania and Gaggio Montano.
+Two years later, Gaggia follows the fate of its parent company Saeco, which had been taken over by the Dutch multinational Philips.

-As of 2010, all Gaggia espresso and coffee machines are still manufactured in Milan at the Robecco Sul Naviglio factory.
-The 2015 Gaggia Classic was built in Romania instead.
-The New Gaggia Classic is made in Italy again and uses an aluminum boiler.
+As of 2010, all Gaggia espresso and coffee machines were manufactured in Milan at the Robecco factory.
+The 2015 Gaggia Classic was built in Romania.
+The New Gaggia Classic is made in Italy and uses an aluminum boiler.

 The Gaggia S.p.
-A company was purchased in 1999 by fellow Italian competitor Saeco International Group, which in turn was purchased by Dutch manufacturer Philips in 2009.
+A company was purchased in 1999 by Italian competitor Saeco International Group, which in turn was purchased by Dutch manufacturer Philips in 2009.
 Gaggia still operates a separate line but now is using Saeco designs in some of its domestic espresso machines.
-Before the takeover by Philips most domestic espresso machines from Gaggia had aluminium boilers.
+Before the takeover by Philips, most domestic espresso machines from Gaggia had aluminium boilers.
 Now they have stainless steel boilers.

 In 2017 Philips sold the Saeco Professional division, along with the Gaggia brand, to N&W Global Vending SpA, an Italian Bergamo based company known as a leader in vending machines for drinks and snacks.
 In November, 2017 N&W changed its name to Evoca Group, which revitalized the Gaggio Montano plant in Bologna.
 The company specialized in the production of machines for bars and restaurants and relaunched the Gaggia brand.